garylirocks/quickrefs/azure-networking.markdown

 - A NIC can be added to multiple ASGs
 - All NICs in an ASG must be in the same vNet
 - In an NSG rule, if both source and destination are ASGs, then the NICs in both must be come from a single vNet
+- NSG source/destination can have only one ASG, not multiple ones
 - **Private endpoint** NIC could be added to an ASG as well

 Example: